 While those were the first decorations to go up for the holiday season at Walt Disney World last year, they were not the only ones installed in late October.
 Discovery Island Luminaries are also starting to go up at the front of the park, and there’s no real world holiday coinciding with their installation to explain why that’s happening.
 For the sake of reference, these were installed on October 24 last year.

 This year, you can expect Magic Kingdom to be mostly decorated by November 1, 2023 and fully decorated by November 3, 2023.

 This is a safe assumption because many decorations will go up as Halloween decorations come down.
-It’s also necessary to get Magic Kingdom done quickly because the first Mickey’s Very Merry Christmas Party will probably be held in the first week of November 2023.
+It’s also necessary to get Magic Kingdom done quickly because the first Mickey’s Very Merry Christmas Party will be held on November 9, 2023.
 Typically, the park is fully decorated by then.

 (It used to be the case that the Christmas tree didn’t go up until after the ABC Christmas Day Parade was filmed, as cameras were placed in Town Square.
 That hasn’t been the case for years; now, the Christmas tree goes up in early November and crews manage to shoot around it.)

 Animal Kingdom and Disney’s Hollywood Studios will be next up after Magic Kingdom.

 The timeline with both of these parks is a little less certain.
 Animal Kingdom and DHS have been known to put up more ‘ambiguous’ holiday decorations in late October (see above).
 In fact, the tinsel stars at Disney’s Hollywood Studios are usually the very first decorations to go up at Walt Disney World, often appearing by the second to last week of October.